tauri-apps/tauri-docs/docs/guides/command.md

 invoke('my_custom_command', { invokeMessage: 'Hello!' })
 ```

-Arguments can be of any type, as long as they implement [serde::Deserialize](https://serde.rs/derive.html).
+Arguments can be of any type, as long as they implement [`serde::Deserialize`].

 ## Returning Data